jeromeetienne/demo.videovr360/ar-vr-report/case-of-google-glasses.md

-### What about google glasses ?
+# What about google glasses ?
 * Google glasses is a very interesting case
 * it was the first of this new wave of AR/VR Devices
 * it got stopped recently without official reasons.

-### What about the tech aspect tho ?
-* they didnt do badly
-* the 'faillure' of google glass seems more due to market conditions than due to technical grounds.

-### Why google glass stopped ?
+## Why google glass stopped ?
 * Explain why google glasses has been stopped
 * nobody knows as google didnt tell.
 * Everybody is left guessing